-Within ten calendar days of the receipt of the first step appeal, the Office of Human Capital, Employment Relations Department, shall contact the Office of Accountability and Efficiency to request the selection of an IHO.
+Within 10 calendar days of the receipt of the first step appeal, the Office of Human Resources, Employment Relations Department, shall contact the Office of Accountability and Efficiency to request the selection of an IHO.
 Employment Relations will copy the employee or the employee's representative in the request for the IHO.
 Once an IHO has been selected by the Office of Accountability and Efficiency, the employee or the employee's representative and Employment Relations will schedule a date for the hearing.
+If the employee or employee representative does not contact the designee to schedule the IHO hearing within 30 calendar days of the IHO being selected, the grievance will be considered withdrawn.